anburocky3/MSG91-PHP/README.md

-# Send SMS seemlessy via MSG91 Provider.
+# Send SMS Seemlessy with MSG91

 _This library requires a minimum PHP version of 7.4_